-Comparison of Three Months Ended June 30, 2021 and 2020
+Comparison of Three and Six Months Ended September 30, 2021, and 2020

-During the three months ended June 30, 2020, our Board of Directors approved the sale of certain assets related to our Micromed business.
 On June 24, 2020, we closed on an asset purchase agreement with Infinity Labs SD, Inc. We decided to divest our Micromed business, resulting in a strategic shift that had a major effect on our operations and financial results.
 Therefore, the divested Micromed operations meet the criteria to be reported as discontinued operations.